 Bring poaching liquid to a boil until liquid has reduced and thickened slightly, 20 to 25 minutes.
 Strain and reserve.

 Roll out half, one disc, of your dough on a well-floured surface.
 Trim sides to get as close to a circle as you can then save the scraps.
 Move dough onto a parchment lined baking tray preferably without a lip.
+Sprinkle with minced time.

 Slice pears about 1/8 inch thick and try to keep in their halved shapes, then slightly fan them out.
-Place fruit in middle of the dough, fanning the pears as you go, leaving about a two-inch rim around the sides.
+Place fruit in middle of the dough, on top of the thyme, fanning the pears as you go, leaving about a two-inch rim around the sides.
 Brush with egg wash and start at twelve o’clock, folding the dough in.
 Work your way around the tart and use the egg wash to seal your folds.
 You will get about 6-8 folds resembling an octagon or hexagon.
 You can stop here and brush with egg wash, then sprinkle with sugar.
 Or, reroll scraps and have some fun with cookie cutters, using the egg wash to help stick your shapes to the tart.
 When done decorating, brush with egg wash and sprinkle dough with sugar.
 Brush pears with reserved liquid.

 Bake for 40-50 minutes until fruit is bubbling and dough is brown.
 If it browns too quickly cover with foil and keep baking.